DISCOVER PIEDMONT

 Piedmont is also the home of vermouth, aromatized wines.
 Get the background on the history and its place in Piedmont’s capital city of Turin

-piedmont culture vermouth
+piedmont vermouth

 Also, let’s talk about Piedmont’s coffee culture.
 For a Turin day trip, you can start out with a look at the city’s historical coffee houses, filled with stories and long-standing coffee drinks.
 You can’t miss Bicerin.